bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] **Bless/Curse**
 		- [ ] ??? - Destroy a coin.
 Bless all your coins besides this one.
 		- [x] ??? - Sacrificed on the Pyre - Ignite a coin.
 If it isn't blessed, bless it.
 Otherwise, if it's on tail, flip it to heads.
 Otherwise, destroy it and gain god power charges based on its value.
-		- [ ] Hecate (something bless/curse) - ???
-		- [ ] Tantalus - Randomly curse or bless all your coins.
-Gain 1 soul for each coin cursed, lose 1 life for each coin blessed.
-		- [ ] Dike (possible rework) - Bless a coin that is not Cursed.
-(Alternates each use.)" alternates between blessing a coin which is not cursed and cursing a coin which is not blessed.
+		- [ ] Dike (possible rework) - Bless a coin.
+Another random coin becomes Cursed.
 	- [ ] **Status Copy**
 		- [ ] ??? - Copy this coin's status (freeze/ignite/lucky etc) to each other coin, then remove all statuses from this coin.
 		- [ ] Nesoi - Choose a coin.
 Copy its statuses to its neighbors.